What You Can Do for Male Frequent Urination

 It is always a smart idea to check with you healthcare professional who can help diagnose why you are having trouble and rule out prostate problems, nerve damage or other organic issues.
-If your diagnosis is an overactive bladder or male frequent urination you may have any of the following symptoms:
+If your male frequent urination diagnosis is an overactive bladder you may have any of the following symptoms:

-Frequent urination - eight or more times a day or two or more times at night
+Frequent urination of eight or more times a day or two or more times at night.

-Feeling of urinary urgency - a sudden, strong need to urinate immediately
+Feeling of urinary urgency, which is a sudden, strong need to urinate immediately.

-Urge incontinence where you experience urine leakage after a sudden, strong urge to urinate
+Urge incontinence where you experience urine leakage, which can come after a feeling of a sudden, strong urge.

-Behavioral treatments for male urinary incontinence should be the first course of action as they are easy to do, have no negative side effects and are not invasive.
-In addition, unlike medications, they will not impact your sexual activity level.
+Behavioral treatments for male urinary incontinenceshould be the first choice as they easy to do, have no medication negative side effects and are non-invasive.

-What are behavioral treatments?
-Well, you may have heard of Kegel exercises and think they are mainly for women.
-But they can also be helpful for male urinary incontinence as well.
+You may have heard of Kegel exercises and think they are mainly for women.
+But they also can be helpful for male urinary incontinence as well.
 These exercises strengthen the pelvic floor muscles that hold the urine in your bladder until you are ready to release it.

 If you would like to try Kegel exercises on your own, just follow these simple steps: